The Gene Factory: Can Enzymes Revolutionize Man-Made DNA Synthesis?

 Article Jun 01, 2018 | by Ruairi J Mackenzie, Science Writer for Technology Networks

 The mammoth task of creating synthetic DNA shows how a simple idea can be infinitely complex in practice.
 The theory is straightforward enough: DNA synthesis involves building a man-made version of the nucleic acid strands that form our genetic code.
-The DNA molecule is probably the most famous structure in biology but recreating that structure using man-made tools is a task that has occupied many minds for years, including those of the 28 employees of Paris-based DNA Script, a synthetic biology company with a goal to change how biology builds genetic synthetics.
+The DNA molecule is probably the most famous structure in biology but recreating that structure using man-made tools is a task that has occupied many minds for years, including those of the 28 employees of Paris-based DNA Script, a startup with a goal of changing how biology builds genetic synthetics.